-Mr. Muller is a member of Davis Polk’s Litigation Department, its White Collar Criminal Defense and Investigations Group and the firm’s Global Enforcement and Investigations Group.
+Mr. Muller is counsel in Davis Polk’s Litigation Department, its White Collar Criminal Defense and Investigations Group and the firm’s Global Enforcement and Investigations Group.
 He concentrates in domestic and cross-border investigations and compliance matters focusing, most recently, on anticorruption, antitrust, sanctions, tax, banking and fraud matters for both individuals and companies.
 He pioneered the use of the corporate “deferred prosecution” to resolve a federal criminal investigation and has advised numerous domestic and foreign companies, boards and board committees on matters relating to compliance, regulatory and criminal enforcement.
 A former vice chairman of the ABA’s White Collar Crime Committee, he has lectured widely and taught criminal investigations at Georgetown University Law Center as an adjunct professor.

 Mr. Muller represented Morgan Stanley in the first-ever publicly announced decision by the SEC and DOJ not to prosecute a corporation for FCPA violations on the grounds of its compliance program and its handling of the investigation and he represented Siemens AG in its landmark settlements of corruption matters.
 He currently represents a wide variety of companies, boards and individuals on domestic and transnational issues, including a number of entities that are the subject of anti corruption investigations, a major bank in a criminal tax fraud investigation, the former chief compliance officers of major banks in anti-money laundering and OFAC matters and is involved in several ongoing antitrust investigations.